 Handrails: The program supports the definition of additional elements, such as rails, handrails, parapets etc, along with the staircase.
-These elements can be defined the from beginning or added later on.
-The next dialog is activated when Rails is selected through the respective command.
+These elements can be defined from the beginning or added later on.
+The next dialog is activated when Rails is selected through respective command.
 Its upper part concerns the left outline of the staircase, whereas the bottom part concerns the right outline.
 In each one of them, there are 3 main options available: No, Low Wall and Rail.
-Initially, all buttons for
+Initially, all buttons for both outlines are in the "No" position, while the items concerning the parapet or the rail dimensions are activated when the option "Low Wall" or "Rail", respectively, is selected.
+More specifically: